All Tanks have Sloped Bottoms for easy pouring & cleaning!

 General Usage Tips:

-- Insulate Well: Insualte your tank with our tank jackets.
-For maximum effeciency and high temperature heating, use Propylene Glycol in place of water.
+- Insulate Well: Insulate your wax melting tank with our tank jackets.
+For maximum efficiency and high-temperature heating, use Propylene Glycol in place of water.
 More on this below!

 - Use a Timer: This will eliminate standing around waiting for your material to heat up – timers make sure it is ready when you want it ready.
 We sell easy-to-install timers on our website.